-Maybe you live in downtown West Palm Beach.
 Maybe you work here.
 Or, let’s say you’re visiting for a winter weekend, a business trip, or the entire winter season.
 Whatever brings you here, you have got to try SkyBike, the city’s awesome rent-a-bike program.
 Hopefully, this Skybike review will help you out.

-It’s nothing like the traditional bike rental shops that you see in beach towns; you don’t have to first find a ride to the bike shop and then choose a daily or weekly rental.
+It’s nothing like the traditional bike rental shops that you see in beach towns; you don’t have to first find a ride to the bike shop and then choose a daily or weekly rental. bit, end, improving, line, coach, hope,

-This bike share program allows you to pay for as little as 30 minutes of bike use starting at only $3.
+This bike share program allows you to pay for as little as 30 minutes of bike use, starting at only $3.
 You pay and pedal at any of 16 unattended hubs or docking stations throughout the downtown area, and you drop it back off at the same or a different hub when you’re done.

 You do need a credit card or debit card, and that makes it not-so-great for kids or people who only have cash, but you can link your card to the program’s cell phone app or website.